alexteghipco/brainSurfer/README.md

 # brainSurfer
-brainSurfer is a useful MATLAB toolbox for visualizing brain data in surface space that places emphasis on customizability.
-It features the ability to create and visualize 3D or 2D statistical brain maps, to modulate the transparency of statistical maps using other (statistical) maps, to overlay multiple maps on top of each other, and a host of other tools that include a powerful cluster editor and colormap editor.
+brainSurfer is a useful MATLAB toolbox for visualizing brain data in surface space that places emphasis on customization.
+It features the ability to create and visualize 3D or 2D statistical brain maps, to modulate the transparency of statistical maps using other statistical maps, to overlay multiple surface maps on top of each other, and a host of other tools that include a powerful cluster editor and colormap editor.

-*NOTE* This software is provided as is.
+*NOTE* This software is provided as is with no guarantee of any kind.
 I built it to display some brains for me, and while I've tried to make it as user-friendly as possible, it's still in the process of  being updated, and may not work on your machine/setup.
-While the code has been updated to (in theory) suppport Windows OS, it has only been debugged on macOS Mojave and in MATLAB (2017 - 2019).
+While the code has been updated to (in theory) suppport Windows OS, it has only been debugged on macOS Mojave and in MATLAB (2016 - 2018).

 Report all bugs to Alex Teghipco @ alex.teghipco@uci.edu!

 # Getting started
 1) Plop all of these files in any directory you want.
 2) Open matlab and navigate to the brainSurfer folder.
 2) Type 'brainSurfer' into the matlab command window to display the main GUI.
-Most functionality is contained within the plotUnderlay.m and plotOverlay.m functions in the ./scripts directory so you can use them to write your own scripts without relying on the GUI.
+Most functionality is contained within the plotUnderlay.m and plotOverlay.m functions in the ./scripts directory so you can use these to write your own scripts without relying on the GUI.

 # FAQ
-1) *My volume data is not in 2mm space but I want to convert to surface space*
+1) *My volume data is not in 2mm space but I still want to convert to surface space*

 If you need to convert between various spaces in volume space (i.e., importing requires data to be in MNI_152_2mm space), our niftiManip repository can help with that.
+Brainsurfer should be able to do this soon.

 2) *Help!
 I don't have any data!*

-Check out some of the example maps that I used for testing brainSurfer in ./brainMapsforTesting
+Check out some of the example maps provided in ./brainMapsforTesting

-3) *I made my own colormap with brainSurfer.
+3) *I made my own colormap in brainSurfer.
 Where is it?*

 Colormaps are saved in the ./colormaps directory.
 Colormaps in that directory will automatically be loaded by brainSurfer each time you launch it.